 The Program Alliance brings together members from donors and implementing partners.
 Through the Program Alliance, countries benefit from the activities of the following programmes:

-- Centre for Disaster Protection (established by the UK Department for International Development and the World Bank)
+- Centre for Disaster Protection (established by the Foreign, Commonwealth and Development Office and the World Bank)

 - Global Risk Financing Facilty (established by the World Bank)

 - InsuResilience Solutions Fund (established by the Federal Ministry for Economic Cooperation and Development (BMZ) of Germany and the KfW Development Bank)

 The InsuResilience Secretariat serves as an administrative support unit for the Global Partnership.
 It is the central hub for coordination, knowledge sharing, matchmaking, monitoring & evaluation and support to all Partnership bodies.
 Established in 2016 in Bonn, it is hosted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development.